michaelschwob/CollatzConjecture/README.md

 This file obtains the number of iterations until each positive, odd integer reaches 1, reaches a value less than itself, and its representation in bases 2-4.

+### peaks.cpp

+This file obtains the highest integer in the Collatz sequence for every odd integer up to some given number.
+It also provides each odd integer's number of iterations until 1 is reached.

 ## Licensing

 This repository is licensed under GNU GPLv3.